Anne Aslett

 David Furnish

-As CEO of Rocket Entertainment and chairman of the Elton John AIDS Foundation, David Furnish is an entrepreneur with a global and strategic outlook occupying a unique intersection of philanthropy, film, music and theatre.
+As CEO of Rocket Entertainment and chair of the Elton John AIDS Foundation, David Furnish is an entrepreneur with a global and strategic outlook occupying a unique intersection of philanthropy, film, music and theatre.
 As Elton’s manager, David is the architect and leader for the recent extraordinary success of the Farewell Yellow Brick Road worldwide tour, as producer of ‘Rocketman’ the fantasy musical motion picture of Elton John’s life which won a Golden Globe for Best Actor and Best Original Song, an Oscar for Best Original Song and received four British Academy Film Award nominations, Elton’s autobiography ‘Me’ and executive producer of the widely acclaimed theatrical show of Billy Elliot: The Musical.

 A tireless campaigner, Mr Furnish is a leading voice in the worldwide fight against HIV and AIDS.
 He has led the Elton John AIDS Foundation for over 20 years and travels across the globe to meet people at risk and living with HIV first-hand and community groups, doctors and activists to raise the attention of epidemic and builds partnerships with major companies to fund innovative programming and involve the mass public in support of the Foundation .
 He has spearheaded numerous fundraisers for the Foundation including the memorable White Tie & Tiara, the Academy Awards Viewing Party, Midsummer Party and took on the physical challenge of climbing Mt Kilimanjaro in Tanzania to raise funds and awareness as he reached the summit on World AIDS Day.
 David has met with global political figures to influence policy shifts and global financing for the AIDS epidemic by sharing the personal stories and challenges that he witnesses on his global travels with the Foundation.
 David recently led the strategic amalgamation of two separate Foundations into one global powerhouse for more impact to end the AIDS epidemic.
 To date, the Elton John AIDS Foundation is the 6th largest independent AIDS funders globally and has saved the lives of over 5 million of the most marginalised groups infected with HIV and raised awareness of HIV amongst more than 100 million people.